-Apply one small drop of red LoctiteTM 271 (red) to the threads of the hex head bolts included with our system (#10.02.00017).
-Please be aware that excessive use of red loctite will make removal extremely difficult.

-Using a 19mm wrench/scoket and the supplied washers (#10 10156), attach the caliper bracket to upright.
-The left and right caliper brackets are identical for this application and include directions regarding their orientation in relation to the brake disc.
+- Apply one small drop of red Loctite[TM] 271 (red) to the threads of the hex head bolts included with our system (#10.02.00068).
+Please be aware that excessive use of red loctite will make removal extremely difficult. - Using the M12 hex head bolts, attach the caliper bracket to upright in the orientation shown (Driver/Left side shown) with a 19mm socket.
+The left and right caliper brackets are identical for this application.
 Make sure that the bracket sits flat against the machined face of the spindle.
-Torque to 65 lb.-ft.
+Torque to 65 lb.-ft (88Nm).